 While an average-sized Brazilian Mastiff should consume around 2,600 to 2,800 calories of high-quality food every day, this amount can increase if your dog is particularly active.
 So, to maintain their strong, muscular physique, it’s essential you feed your Mastiff only the best, high-quality food you can find.

 Grooming the Fila Brasileiro dog is arguably the easiest and most straight-forward aspect of care for this specific breed.
 Due to their naturally short coats, the Fila will almost never need to be professionally groomed.
 At most, you might need to brush their coat weekly to help them shed.
 They will, however, require teeth and ear cleaning, nail clipping and you’ll need to keep their wrinkly face clean too.
 Their ears and wrinkly face are likely to collect dirt, water and food particles so it’s necessary to clean these features regularly (we recommend weekly).
+For a wider selection of choices, check out our dog ear cleaners guide.

 It is crucial that Fila Brasileiro puppies are regularly groomed while still young so they are familiar with the experience.
 Nail clipping and teeth cleaning are the most difficult aspect as your dog will likely react aggressively.
 While this is easy enough to deal with while they are young (simply by being careful and keeping yourself safe), older Mastiffs are notoriously difficult to groom if they have not adapted well to the process when they reach adulthood.
 If an adult Fila dog hasn’t become used to grooming, they will almost certainly need to be sedated for teeth cleaning and nail clipping.
 As this grooming must be done fairly regular, it’s easy to see how important it is to groom young Mastiffs regularly while they’re young if you want to avoid regular trips to the vet whenever you need to groom them.